One in a Million (Aaliyah album): Legacy

 — —Idolator writer Jordan Simon discussing the multifaceted impact of One in a Million.

 Music journalists have credited One in a Million for continuously influencing R&B and pop music decades after its release.
 Sal Cinquemani from Slant Magazine called it "undoubtedly one of the most influential R&B albums of the '90s".
 Tom Breihan from Stereogum stated that "it helped introduce a whole new herky-jerk electronic take on R&B that marked a near-complete break from everything that had come before".
 Briefly discussing the album, Kelefa Sanneh of The New York Times said Timbaland's "computer-programmed beats fitted perfectly with her cool, breathy voice to create a new kind of electronic music"."
 In 2016, Jordan Simon from Idolator wrote: "It's clear the album's deft combination of electronic and R&B set a precedent for the music of this decade, sitting comfortably on a shelf alongside recent releases from Kelela, FKA Twigs and Nao".
 Simon also considered "the foresight and risk-taking" on the album as a precursor to the experimentation found on Aaliyah (2001).
 Refinery29's Kenneth Partridge said One in a Million had "a spacey, sexy vibe that influenced a generation of soul singers and indie rockers alike".
 Ross Scarano from Complex noted that its influence can be found in modern R&B, hip-hop, and electronic dance music.
 Slate writer Dee Lockett stated the album "was unlike anything on the radio at the time, and it inspired a major redirection throughout R&B, helping to bring the genre into the spotlight once again"; she further credited the album for introducing experimental R&B, thus influencing artists such as Drake, Frank Ocean, SZA, and Jhené Aiko.

 In retrospective commentaries, critics have emphasized the impact One in a Million had on Aaliyah's artistry and career.
 Brandon Caldwell from Entertainment Weekly wrote that she managed to create a singular identity detached from past controversies and become "the face of a new generation of effortlessly cool performers" with the album.
-Writing for the music website Albumism, Steven E. Flemming Jr. asserted One in a Million cemented Aaliyah's status as a viable recording artist alongside peers Brandy and Monica, and called it "a transitional effort that marked a move toward artistic independence and a renewed, worldly purview"."
+Writing for the music website Albumism, Steven E. Flemming Jr. asserted One in a Million cemented Aaliyah's status as a viable recording artist alongside peers Brandy and Monica, and called it "a transitional effort that marked a move toward artistic independence and a renewed, worldly purview".
 Flemming, like some other critics, also compared Aaliyah's trajectory surrounding One in a Million to that of Jackson.
 The album has also been credited with elevating Elliott and Timbaland's respective careers, as they both enjoyed immense commercial success, as well as influencing mainstream music trends, in the years following the release.
-Cinquemani stated it established "Aaliyah and the Timbo family as undeniable hip-hop forces".
+Cinquemani stated it established "Aaliyah and the Timbo family as undeniable hip-hop forces", while Keith Harris reflected in The New Rolling Stone Album Guide (2004): "If more critics had attuned their ears to the smooth, just-ever-so offbeat One in a Million, Missy Elliott's Supa Dupa Fly might have not seemed like such a shock."